setola/emanueletessore.com/src/emanueletessore.com/content/experience.md

       - Experience with Ansible for infrastructure orchestration and automation

   - company: FastBooking / D-Edge
-    company_desc: >
+    company_description: >
-      With an extensive array of cutting-edge e-commerce solutions on offer, FASTBOOKING brings the digital traveler to hotels’ doorstep.

-      They offer hoteliers tailor-made strategies and on-going expert advice, boosting their direct sales, improving their operating results and helping them get greater independence.
+      Hoteliers e-commerce solutions that connect digital travelers directly with hotels with tailored strategies and expert advice to boost sales and increase independence.
     role: Project Manager and Web Developer
     period: Sep 2010 - Jun 2015
+    location: "Paris - France"
+    industry: "Hospitality Technology"
     bullet_points:
       - Developing and maintaining websites
       - Research & Development of new products